Aurimas-stack/React-Typescript-project-countryl_list_app/README.md

 - List can be sorted by alphabet (A to Z, Z to A) via a button.
 - List can be sorted by total area size (smallest - biggest, and vice-versa) via a button.
 - List can be sorted by a region displayed in a select options.
-- List can be sorted by a countries which are smaller than a written country via input & button.
+- List can be sorted by a countries which are smaller than a written country via input.